 – Anyway, you have work to do, so you won’t be free in the afternoons now.

 Dinner was a nightmare.
 I would’ve expected someone lesser to say – I won’t tell your father, I’m not a snitch, but you have to promise to work hard.
 But this kind of calculation wasn’t at all like her.
-I would’ve loved that, and hated it as well, but at least I would have known she lied sometimes.
+I would’ve loved that, and hated it too, but at least I would have known she lied sometimes.
 Instead, as always, she didn’t put a foot wrong and waited until we’d finished our soup to mention it.

 – I think you should give your daughter some advice, Raymond.
 I found her in the woods with Salil, this evening, and they seemed to be enjoying themselves rather too much.